 Explore Sonoma Flowers and Winery Gardens

-Enjoy the spectacular spring flowers of Sonoma.
-Visit any of the Sonoma County’s state parks, for a brilliant display of colorful flowers rolling across the hills.
-Take time to smell the roses this season, and because some of these gardens are at some of Sonoma wineries, you can enjoy the bouquets of fine California wines at the same time.
+Enjoy the spectacular spring flowers in Sonoma Wine County.
+Visit any of Sonoma County’s state parks for a brilliant display of colorful flowers that blanket the rolling hills.
+Take time to smell the roses this season — some of the most brilliant spring gardens are at Sonoma wineries, where you can also enjoy the bouquet of fine California wines as you sip and savor.

 Edible Flowers

-You can spend an entire afternoon at Kendall-Jackson Wine Estate & Gardens, exploring its two-and-a-half-acre Eden.
-Sip some wine and stroll the culinary gardens, the sensory garden showcasing plants with aromas found in wine, and the Blooms of Bressingham flower palace.
-Be sure to savor the edible flower collection, too – you may never look at those delicate blossoms the same way again, after you’ve realized how tasty they can be on the tongue.
+You can spend an entire afternoon in Santa Rosa at Kendall-Jackson Wine Estate & Gardens, exploring its two-and-a-half-acre Eden.
+Sip wine and stroll the culinary gardens, the sensory garden showcasing plants with aromas found in wine, and the Blooms of Bressingham Flower Palace.
+Have fun sampling the edible flower collection, too, for a special treat!

-Offered seasonally from April to November, the Lynmar Experience begins with a beautiful walking tour of the property where you’ll learn about Lynmar Estate’s philosophy on the importance of sustainability and land conservation.
-That’s followed by an elegant three-course farm-to-table lunch.
-Crafted by the estate chef, the menu changes every other month, in order to showcase all that is growing on site.
-The meal is thoughtfully paired to Lynmar’s handcrafted wines and is served on the veranda overlooking the gardens and vineyard.
+From April to November, Lynmar Estate in the town of Sebastopol offers a memorable experience that begins with a walking tour where you’ll get to see firsthand the estate’s beautiful commitment to land conservation.
+Then, enjoy an elegant three-course farm-to-table lunch.
+Crafted by the estate chef, the menu changes to showcase the fresh ingredients grown and harvested here.
+The meal is thoughtfully paired with Lynmar’s handcrafted wines and is served on the veranda overlooking the gardens and vineyard.

 Ten Thousand Tulips